Bjarno/movie-barcodes/README.md

 ![github-process-2](https://cloud.githubusercontent.com/assets/1192790/11238535/7664e6ac-8e3a-11e5-8989-6be607fa395e.png)

 This should work with any movie file ffmpeg can handle (though in practice I've only tested it with mp4 files).

-**Quibbles:**
-* I'd love to autodetect the video resolution but this seems to require grepping some ffmpeg output.
-* There ~~may be~~ is almost certainly a faster approach than the one I'm using.
-Perhaps I should only take every nth frame?
-* Users should be able to specify an output size instead of having to manually edit the file.

 (Video stills: [Big Buck Bunny](https://peach.blender.org/download/))